goz-chima/Fox-And-Turtle-Story/Turn-on-my -PC-Algorithm.md

+### CLASS WORK
+Write an algorithm to on your computer with the constraint that your computer is plugged and is charging.
+___
 ## Turn on PC Algorithm
 (1)Locate where your computer is <br>
 (2)Find the power button and press it once <br>